arya-araban/Evolutionary-Computation-Projects/README.md

 # Evolutionary-Computation-Projects
 The projects/homework completed for the Evolutionary Computation course of Fall 2021 @ FUM

+Each of the projects contain a document detailing the methods used to reach a solution

 ## Project 1